When Should I Start Looking For Daycare?

 OPEN

-Every baby is different — but research suggests that babies who regularly attend daycare and interact with others gain certain skills faster than babies don’t.
+Every baby is different — but research suggests that babies who regularly attend daycare and interact with others gain certain skills faster than babies that don’t.
 There are exceptions, of course, but daycare can positively impact a child’s development.

 mother holding child